 The Lincoln-Lane Foundation was established in 1928 by Mr. and Mrs. John Henry Rodgers to enable deserving young men and women in the Norfolk Community to obtain a quality education.

-Today, we have broadened our scope to include students from the Tidewater area of Virginia and our grants are to allow recipients to pursue full-time study at accredited post-secondary four-years schools, colleges and universities located in the United States.
+Today, we have broadened our scope to include students from the Tidewater area of Virginia and our grants are to allow recipients to pursue full-time study at accredited post-secondary four-year schools, colleges and universities located in the United States.

 Scholarship recipients are selected annually on the basis of scholastic achievements as evidenced by academic records, tests, extra-curricular activities and demonstrated financial need.
 High potential for achievement in community service is also a consideration.